MeltwaterArchive/mlabs-aws/docs/README.md

 will register the following dependencies:

 - `inputSqsQueue`: The [SqsQueue].
-- `inputSqsQueueClient`: The AWS SQS client.
+- `inputSqsQueueClient`: The AWS SQSClient client.
 - `inputSqsQueueParser`: The parser (see options below).
 - `inputSqsQueueProcessor`: The processor (see options below).
 - `inputSqsQueueHandler`: The SqsQueue handler.